Jasonxu1225/Uncertainty-aware-Inverse-Constrained-Reinforcement-Learning/README.md

 After training the expert agent, we can get the expert demonstration through sampling from it:
 ```
 # run data generation
-python generate_data_for_constraint_inference.py -n 5 -mn expert_file_path -tn PPO-Lag-HC -ct no-constraint -rn 0
+python generate_data_for_constraint_inference.py -n 5 -mn your_expert_file_path -tn PPO-Lag-HC -ct no-constraint -rn 0
 ```
-Note that you need you replace the `expert_file_path` by the saved path of your trained expert.
-You can find it through `save_model/PPO-Lag-HC/expert_file_path`.
+Note that you need to replace the `your_expert_file_path` with the saved path of your trained expert.
+You can find it through `save_model/PPO-Lag-HC/your_expert_file_path`.

 ## Train ICRL Algorithms
 We use the `Blocked Half-Cheetah` environment with noise level 1e-1 and seed 123 as an example.
-You can also modify the noise level by using different configs and change the seed.
+You can use different seeds or modify the noise level using different configs.

 ```
 # train GACL